Oven Roasted Eggplant

 Serves 4

-Learn how to roast eggplant perfectly every time!
+Learn how to roast eggplant in the oven perfectly every time!
 This easy recipe is a delicious side dish or addition to pastas, salads, and more.
 Find our favorite serving suggestions in the post above.

 Ingredients